- Research & Scholarship

 - Campus Expansion

+OSU-Cascades offers a bachelor of science in computer science with an option in web and mobile software development.
 Some of the most exciting and promising areas of computer science lie in the ability to extract insight out of extremely large sets of data and deliver those insights to businesses and consumers in real time over web and mobile applications.

 Software is changing every business and industry by allowing complex problems to be solved quickly and is the glue that binds every system, automobile, airplane, computer, website or mobile application.
 Because of this, computer scientists are one of the most sought-after graduates today and serve a wide variety of roles in almost every business.
-Our computer science graduates will have in depth training in all aspects of computer science and will be prepared to pursue their careers in a wide variety of areas.

-The computer science program with the option in web and mobile web software development was designed in Bend with input from leading software developers in Oregon and Silicon Valley.
 OSU computer science students in Corvallis can transfer to OSU-Cascades and complete the upper level CS courses in Bend.